 Are you ready to bring back a childhood favorite, keto style?
 This Keto Tuna Casserole is tasty, filling, with subtle spices.
 Eat it on its own or on a keto bun.
 Quick and easy – perfect for lunch or dinner!

 **** UPDATED RECIPE 6/18 *****

 All my older kids were not home for dinner and it was just my 5-year-old, hubby and I. Didn’t really feel like grocery shopping and I wanted to make something I had on hand.
 I had never made a keto tuna casserole so it was time I gave it a shot.

 I gathered up the ingredients I wanted to use and off I went.
 The only thing I didn’t have but wish I did was a bell pepper.
 So feel free to add that in.

-This is about 6 net carbs per serving – which is pretty darn good for a low carb pasta style dinner!
-Anything under 8 for dinner is what I shoot for.
-Breakfast is minimal since I just have my keto collagen protein shake and lunch is normally almost zero carbs.
-I do have a snack each day worth about 5.

-RELATED – How to Start the Keto Diet (AGAIN)

-What I love most about dishes like this is that they are GREAT for leftover lunches.
-Check out this beautiful and flavor filled keto chicken salad and eat it ANYTIME!
-There are just some dishes that taste great anytime, and BOTH these dishes fit that bill!

-For leftovers, I enjoyed this keto tuna casserole with my favorite keto buns and made an open face sandwich!
-You can certainly eat it on its own as well.

-No. 8.
-Are you ready to bring back a childhood favorite, keto style?
-This Keto Tuna Casserole is tasty, filling, with subtle spices.
-Eat it on its own or on a keto bun.
-Quick and easy – perfect for lunch or dinner!

-**** UPDATED RECIPE 6/18 *****

-All my older kids were not home for dinner and it was just my 5-year-old, hubby and I. Didn’t really feel like grocery shopping and I wanted to make something I had on hand.
-I had never made a keto tuna casserole so it was time I gave it a shot.

-I gathered up the ingredients I wanted to use and off I went.
-The only thing I didn’t have but wish I did was a bell pepper.
-So feel free to add that in.

-This is about 6 net carbs per serving – which is pretty darn good for a low carb pasta style dinner!
+This is about 2 net carbs per serving – which is pretty darn good for a low carb pasta style dinner!
 Anything under 8 for dinner is what I shoot for.
 Breakfast is minimal since I just have my keto collagen protein shake and lunch is normally almost zero carbs.
 I do have a snack each day worth about 5.

 RELATED – How to Start the Keto Diet (AGAIN)

 What I love most about dishes like this is that they are GREAT for leftover lunches.
 Check out this beautiful and flavor filled keto chicken salad and eat it ANYTIME!
 There are just some dishes that taste great anytime, and BOTH these dishes fit that bill!

 For leftovers, I enjoyed this keto tuna casserole with my favorite keto buns and made an open face sandwich!
 You can certainly eat it on its own as well.